Dining With Us

 SKADI is an intimate dining experience.
 We have just ten tables and a four-seat chef’s counter.
 Please expect dinner to last up to two hours.
 We ask for you to be prompt for your reservation, but please do not arrive early, as there is no waiting area or bar.
 We will make our best effort to have your table available at the time of the reservation.
 If you are later than fifteen minutes we may not be able to honor your reservation.
 Please let us know if you are celebrating a special occasion as we look forward to highlighting your event.

 We love wine.
 We have a carefully chosen wine list to complement our menu and do not allow outside bottles.

 We have a very small restaurant designed for us to bring to you the highest level of cuisine that we can offer.
 We hope you will find a beautiful dining room that will allow you to find relaxation and enjoyment as well as escape the hectic pace of the day.
 The intimate setting of our restaurant is not suitable for small children.
 We do not offer a children’s menu, booster seats, high chairs, or have room for strollers.

-The restaurant is very small and can only accommodate groups of six to eight people.
+The restaurant is very small and can only accommodate groups of six.
 Unfortunately, we are unable to split larger groups into multiple tables.